 Emotional aspects in the definition of a profitable business idea

-Simon Sinek, in his book Start With Why: How Great Leaders Inspire Everyone to Take Action, suggests that companies should start with “Why” they exist, “Why” they are on the market and “Why” they produce their products.
-According to his axiom, companies should learn to communicate starting with “Why” they do their business, continuing with “How” they do it and ending with “What” they do.
+Simon Sinek, in his book ‘Start With Why: How Great Leaders Inspire Everyone to Take Action,’ suggests that companies should start with “Why” they exist, “Why” they are on the market, and “Why” they produce their products.
+According to his hypothesis, companies should learn to communicate, starting with “Why” they do their business, continuing with “How” they do it, and ending with “What” they do.
 Sinek has called this axiom the Golden Circle.

 In most cases, however, companies communicate with the inverse process.
-They focus on “What” they do, sometimes on “How” they do it and only occasionally on “Why” they do it.
+They focus on “What” they do, sometimes on “How” they do it, and only occasionally on “Why” they do it.